JocoPurnomoJP/AiArtImpostor-BepInExMods/README.md

 # AiArtImpostor-BepInExMods
 This repository is for Unity Game AiArtImpostor PC with Mod.
+I confirmed Mods can work in Windows 11 with AiArtImpostor "ver 0.17.3" .
 This Mod is an unofficial , please observe the following when developing and using this Mod.

 1. Mod development and use is as your own risk.
 Please deal with any problems by yourself.